EconomyLens.com

 Federal Reserve Chairman Jerome Powell is set to deliver remarks during an annual gathering of central bankers, a key event for observers weighing the chances of a rate cut. ©AFP

-London (AFP) – Wall Street shares rallied Friday as US Federal Reserve chief Jerome Powell left the door open to cutting interest rates, which also sent the dollar dropping against the euro and other major currencies.
-Investors had been eagerly waiting for Powell’s speech all week, hoping for hints that the Fed would cut rates at its next meeting in September to spur economic growth.
+New York (AFP) – Wall Street shares rallied Friday as US Federal Reserve chief Jerome Powell left the door open to cutting interest rates, which also sent the dollar dropping against the euro and other major currencies.
+Investors had been eagerly waiting for Powell’s speech all week, hoping to hear hints that the Fed would cut rates at its next meeting in September to spur economic growth.
+New York’s three main indexes surged following his remarks, rebounding after a tech sell-off this week.
+European stock markets also got a bump in afternoon deals, though the gains were limited by the impact of President Donald Trump’s tariffs on the German economy, which shrank in the second quarter.

 Related